Diana Dors: British stardom

-Dors' career stepped up another level when she was cast in a supporting role alongside Glynis Johns in a prison drama, The Weak and the Wicked (1954), directed by J. Lee Thompson.
+Dors's career stepped up another level when she was cast in a supporting role alongside Glynis Johns in a prison drama, The Weak and the Wicked (1954), directed by J. Lee Thompson.
 She made the movie in August 1953, only a few weeks after having been convicted in real life of stealing alcohol from a friend's house.
 By this stage she was earning a reported £12,000 a year.
 When the film came out, it was a big hit in Britain and earned Dors some excellent reviews.

 She played Aladdin as a Christmas pantomime in 1953 and did The Lovely Place for Rheingold Theatre on TV.
 In April 1954 she said "I'm picking and choosing my parts now.
 That doesn't mean I'm waiting for the perfect part, but I'm sick to death of being the sexy siren."

 In 1954, Hamilton had the idea of exploiting the newly printed technology of 3D.
 He engaged photographer Horace Roye to take a number of nude and seminude photographs of Dors, which Hamilton subsequently had published in two forms; the semi-nude pictures were issued as a set called "Diana Dors 3D: the ultimate British Sex Symbol", which was sold together with a pair of 3D glasses; the full-nude test shot photographs became part of Roye's booklet London Models (1954).
 Police pressed charges, alleging the books were obscene but a court ruled that they were not.

 Adelphi called her back for Miss Tulip Stays the Night (1955) for a fee of £1,500.
 She then played one of the leads in A Kid for Two Farthings (1955), directed by Carol Reed in mid-1954 for Alex Korda, paid £1,700; the film was one of the most popular movies of 1955 in Britain.
 Dors was offered the female lead in Thompson's As Long as They're Happy (1955) with Jack Buchanan, but was unable to accept; she agreed to do a guest role, instead, at £200 a day.
 Filmink argued "she steals the film."

 In October 1954, questions were asked in Parliament about why she was allowed to claim her mink coat as a tax deduction.